oracle/odpi/doc/src/private_structs/dpiConn.rst

     used to determine if conversion is required when transferring strings between the client and the server.

+.. member:: dpiHandleList \*dpiConn.openStmts

+    Specifies the list of statement handles created by the connection that are still open.
+These statements will be automatically closed when :func:`dpiConn_close()` is called.
+It is a pointer to a structure of type :ref:`dpiHandleList <dpiHandleList>`.

-.. member:: unsigned dpiConn.openChildCount
+.. member:: dpiHandleList \*dpiConn.openLobs

-    Specifies the number of open children that must be closed before the connection can be closed.
-Currently the only children that can be closed independently are statements and LOBs so these are the only children that are counted.
+    Specifies the list of LOB handles created by the connection that are still open.
+These LOBs will be automatically closed when :func:`dpiConn_close()` is called.
+It is a pointer to a structure of type :ref:`dpiHandleList <dpiHandleList>`.

 .. member:: int dpiConn.externalHandle